 Reviving Old or Non-Fragrant Potpourri

-- Mix – if the scent dies down, mix again all the ingredients in the bowl and the smell will come back.
+Mix – if the scent dries down, mix again all the ingredients in the bowl and the smell will come back.

 When your potpourri cures you can use it in myriad ways.
 Like stuffing pillows with it, so your house always smells of the potpourri.
 Or put it in muslin bags and scent your bath with it.

 Have fun exploring with your own blend of potpourri ingredients.
-Tranform your home into this unforggetable place.
+Transform your home into this unforgettable place.
 A place with homely scents that your guests will forever remember.